Last Updated on March 8, 2020 by Chef Mireille

 Most people when they think of Valentine’s Day treats, chocolate is the first flavor that comes to their mind.
 However, not everyone in the world is a chocolate fanatic.
 Yes, that’s me raising my hand!

 Of all the cake recipes on this blog, you will only find a handful of chocolate.
 So when I think of Valentine’s Day treats, rich, creamy, luscious and fruity desserts definitely fit the bill.
 This Chilean Strawberry Kuchen is perfect to serve on Valentine’s Day for someone else in your life who doesn’t go completely ga-ga just because it’s made with chocolate!

 Many South American countries have large German descended populations.
 The bulk of the German migration to South America occurred in the 19th century, however many Nazi’s fled to Argentina after World War II.
 Argentina, Brazil and Chile have the largest German populations in South America, with Bolivia, Paraguay and Peru having yet smaller German populations.

 Germans brought with them their food and culture, although sometimes adapted with local fruits and produce.
 The German word for cake is kuchen.
 In these South American countries, the kuchen came to be applied to a variety of cakes, pies and tarts.
 In Brazil, it is known as cuca and you can check out my Cuca de Banana recipe here.
 In each South American country, kuchen is something different.

-Kuchen can be made with any variety of fruit with berries, apple and peach being some of the most popular varieties.
+Kuchen can be made with any variety of fruit with berries, apple, mango and peach being some of the most popular varieties.

 This is the first Chilean recipe I am presenting here.
 I am so happy to discover the cuisine of yet another country.
 Although Chilean cuisine is quite familiar to me as growing up one of my Mom’s good friends was Chilean and we would often eat at her house, this is the first time I am making something from the country myself.